Fridtjof Nansen: Interlude and marriage

 Hvidbjørnen reached Copenhagen on 21 May 1889.
 News of the crossing had preceded its arrival, and Nansen and his companions were feted as heroes.
 This welcome, however, was dwarfed by the reception in Christiania a week later, when crowds of between thirty and forty thousand—a third of the city's population—thronged the streets as the party made its way to the first of a series of receptions.
 The interest and enthusiasm generated by the expedition's achievement led directly to the formation that year of the Norwegian Geographical Society.

 Nansen accepted the position of curator of the Royal Frederick University's zoology collection, a post which carried a salary but involved no duties; the university was satisfied by the association with the explorer's name.
 Nansen's main task in the following weeks was writing his account of the expedition, but he found time late in June to visit London, where he met the Prince of Wales (the future Edward VII), and addressed a meeting of the Royal Geographical Society (RGS).

-The RGS president, Sir Mountstuart Elphinstone Grant Duff, said that Nansen has claimed "the foremost place amongst northern travellers", and later awarded him the Society's prestigious Patron's Medal.
+The RGS president, Sir Mountstuart Elphinstone Grant Duff, said that Nansen had claimed "the foremost place amongst northern travellers", and later awarded him the Society's prestigious Patron's Medal.
 This was one of many honours Nansen received from institutions all over Europe.
 He was invited by a group of Australians to lead an expedition to Antarctica, but declined, believing that Norway's interests would be better served by a North Pole conquest.

-On 11 August 1889 Nansen announced his engagement to Eva Sars, the daughter of Michael Sars, a zoology professor who had died when Eva was 11 years old.
+On 11 August 1889 Nansen announced his engagement to Eva Sars, celebrated mezzo-soprano singer, a pioneer of women's skiing and the daughter of Michael Sars, a theologian and zoology professor who had died when Eva was 11 years old.
 The couple had met some years previously, at the skiing resort of Frognerseteren, where Nansen recalled seeing "two feet sticking out of the snow".
 Eva was three years older than Nansen, and despite the evidence of this first meeting, was an accomplished skier.
 She was also a celebrated classical singer who had been coached in Berlin by Désirée Artôt, one-time paramour of Tchaikovsky.
 The engagement surprised many; since Nansen had previously expressed himself forcefully against the institution of marriage, Otto Sverdrup assumed he had read the message wrongly.
 The wedding took place on 6 September 1889, less than a month after the engagement.